 PhD, Univ. of Sydney

 Matthew McKay (S’03-M’07-SM’13) received the combined B.E. degree in Electrical Engineering and the B.IT. degree in Computer Science from the Queensland University of Technology, Australia, in 2002, and the Ph.D. degree in Electrical Engineering from the University of Sydney, Australia, in 2007.
-He is currently a Full Professor in the Department of Electronic and Computer Engineering and the Department of Chemical and Biological Engineering at the Hong Kong University of Science and Technology (HKUST).
+He is currently a Full Visiting Professor in the Department of Electronic and Computer Engineering at the Hong Kong University of Science and Technology (HKUST).
 Previously, at the Associate Professor rank, he held the Hari Harilela Endowed Chair.
 Matthew was a Research Scientist with the Institute for Medical Engineering & Science (IMES) at the Massachusetts Institute of Technology in 2014, and with the Department of Statistics at Stanford University in 2015.
 His research interests include communications and signal processing, random matrix theory, high-dimensional statistics, financial engineering, and computational biology/immunology.

 He serves as Area Editor (Feature Articles) of the IEEE Signal Processing Magazine, and Editor for the mathematics journal, Random Matrices: Theory and Applications.
 He previously served on editorial board of the IEEE Transactions on Wireless Communications.